w3f/polkadot-wiki/docs/learn/learn-nominator.md

 :::warning Single Operators with Multiple Validators

-Recall that slashing is an additive function; the more validators offline or equivocating in a given session, the harsher the penalties.
+Recall that slashing is an additive function; the more validators equivocating in a given session, the harsher the penalties.
 Since validators that are controlled by a single operator are more at risk of a "synchronized" failure, nominating them implies a greater risk of having a large slash of your nominated funds.
 Generally, it is safer to nominate validators whose behavior is independent of others in many ways (different hardware, geographic location, owner, etc.).

 :::